TeamNexile/jk-workshop-docs/level-making/blocks.md

 ## Blocks for intermediate users

-These aren't inherently hard for starters, but it's better to not put too much at once especially when you have over ten blocks to start with, it can start to be messy... once you feel more confident with the starter blocks, you should check out the following blocks.
+These are just different colours but have more advanced functions.
+It is preferred to not touch these until you are proficient with the starter blocks.

 ### <input type="color" title="RGB(182,255,0)" value="#B6FF00">Quark block

 The quark block is a block that rounds the player to the closer in-game pixel (8 pixel distance) the player's Y position to make falls less inconsistent.

 In order to get the full potential of a quark block:
 1. It has to be used when player is in full falling velocity
 2. It has to be used on one of the side of the screen

 ![Usage](https://media.discordapp.net/attachments/623779998494490624/782275174916685864/unknown.png)
-(thanks to Erkstock for the image and the explanation!)

 - It is not solid,
 - you can't walk on it,